 12pm -1pm - Little Miss and Little Mr, Red, White & Blue contest

-1pm - Cornhole tournament
+12pm - Cornhole tournament (Registration starts at 11)

-1pm - 2pm - Melody & Motion School of Performing Arts dance performance
+2pm - 3pm - Melody & Motion School of Performing Arts dance performance

 3:30pm - Parade lineup begins at IVHS